Hypercontext/linkifyjs/README.md

 Coming soon.

 ## Authors
-Linkify is developed, with Love, by [SoapBox Innovations, Inc](http://soapboxhq.com).
+Linkify is handcrafted with Love by [SoapBox Innovations, Inc](http://soapboxhq.com).